soukron/xtool/README.md

 - Better error handling
 - Add `--xtool-set-default` parameter to change the default version of a tool
 - Add `xtool-cmd` as an standalone script to list and manage the installed software
+- Create a plugin system to delegate the installation/addition/removal of software

 ## Contact
 Reach me in [Twitter] or email in soukron _at_ gmbros.net